 If you’re the parent paying child support, it’s up to you to file for termination.
 Otherwise, you might overpay beyond the termination date.
 You’ll need to request for modification of support order, some months before your child graduates or turns 18.

 If you have two or more children, you’ll go through this process for each child.
-You might need help from child support lawyers in Media, PA, to help you file this petition in your county.
+You might need help from child support lawyers to help you file this petition in your county.

 Both parents have a responsibility to provide for their children till they’re grown.
 However, child support payment is one area of contention during divorces.
 If you live in Sydney, you’re under obligation to pay or receive child support until a certain period.
 It would help if you understood the laws behind such payments.